-One 2012 example of this work is the draft Mortgage Credit Directive.
-This is one of the EU’s reactions to the property aspects of the financial crisis.
-There have been proposals from the European Parliament for the Directive to be prescriptive as to valuation methods but these seem to be receding, following action by TEGoVA.
-The Directive still seems likely to require that valuers for secured lending be independent and that member states keep lists of valuers.
+One example of this work concerned the Mortgage Credit Directive, s one of the EU’s reactions to the property aspects of the financial crisis.
+There were proposals from the European Parliament for the Directive to be prescriptive as to valuation methods but work by TEGoVA ensured that this was left to the judgment of the qualified valuer.

-This work also means that membership of TEGoVA helps the CAAV to keep track of non-agricultural issues in Brussels that could affect members as well as help the CAAV ensure that the concerns of British rural valuers are not unconsidered in EU policy making.
+This work also means that membership of TEGoVA helps the CAAV to keep track of non-agricultural issues in Brussels that could affect members as well as help the CAAV ensure that the concerns of British rural valuers are put considered in representations for EU policy making.

 TEGoVA also reaches further afield with wider international contacts.